univention/intercom-service/docs/architecture.rst

 #.
 The browser requests an action, for example to create a video conference, as
    part of a calendar entry.
 The browser requests an interaction from *OX App Suite* to *Matrix*.
-In detail, the browser requests the *Nordeck* bot that runs in the Matrix user front end *Element*.
+In detail, the browser requests the *Nordeck* bot that runs in the Matrix user frontend *Element*.

 #.
 A silent login happens in the background, that uses the information stored in
    the browser to authenticate |ICS| with the :term:`IdP` *Keycloak* through a